The distribution of large quadratic character sums and applications: Introduction

 The question of determining when $S_p(t)$ is positive was considered by several mathematicians including Fekete, Chowla, Montgomery and others.
 Since $S_p(t)$ is periodic of period $p$, one can renormalize the variable $t$ and define for $\alpha \geq 0$ the function

 which is periodic of period $1$.
 One can extend $f_p$ to all $\alpha \in \mathbb{R}$ by periodicity.
-In \cite{Mo} Montgomery studied the following natural question: How frequently is $f_p(\alpha)$ positive?
-Since $f_p$ is an odd function if $p\equiv 1\bmod 4$, it is positive as it is frequently negative.
-However, if $p\equiv 3 \bmod 4$, then this question becomes interesting since $f_p(\alpha)$ is an even function in this case.
-Montgomery investigated the quantity
+In \cite{Mo} Montgomery studied the following natural question: How frequently is $f_p(\alpha)$ positive for a prime $p\equiv 3 \bmod 4$?
+More precisely, he investigated the quantity